sahilsk/sahilsk.github.io/_posts/articles/2015-06-09-so-youre-writing-api-client.markdown

 With start of `internet of things` API layer has become norm.
 This post is about writing clients that will consume API ie. API Clients.

 If you're writing API client first thing you need to decide if you want to show http response code to users or not?
-If not, then how will intimate user about errors? use custom error code.
+If not, then how will you intimate user about errors? use custom error code.
 This is also good.

 However, there is a better way: best of both world: Put both of them.
 Put status to align your response code with [http status codes](http://en.wikipedia.org/wiki/Http_error_codes)

 I personally feel attaching HTTP status code with every response is a nice way of enriching api-client response.

 ``` json